iWinston/typeorm-plus/docs/relational-query-builder.md

 await postRepository.save(post);
 ```

-But more efficient because it does minimal number of operations and binds entities in the database,
+But more efficient because it does a minimal number of operations and binds entities in the database,
 unlike calling bulky `save` method call.

-Also, benefit of such approach is that you don't need to load everything in entity relation before pushing into it.
+Also, other benefit of such an approach is that you don't need to load every related entity before pushing into it.
-For example if you would had ten thousands categories inside a single post adding a new post into this list may become problematic for you,
+For example if you have ten thousand categories inside a single post, adding a new post to this list may become problematic for you,
-because standard way of doing is to load post with all ten thousands categories, push a new category
+because the standard way of doing this, is to load the post with all ten thousand categories, push a new category
 and save it.
-Result is very heavy performance and basically inapplicable in production results.
+This results in very heavy performance and basically inapplicable in production results.
-However, using `RelationQueryBuilder` completely solves this problem.
+However, using `RelationQueryBuilder` solves this problem.

 Also, there is no real need to use entities when you "bind" things, you can use entity ids instead.
-For example, lets add category with id = 3 into post with id = 1:
+For example, lets add a category with id = 3 into post with id = 1:

 ```typescript
 import {getConnection} from "typeorm";